oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

     ![Key Vault](./images/image-2025-09-11-17.41.21.png "The System Overview section at the bottom identifies the system")

-## Task 2: Managing Primary-Standby, Sharded DBs, Multi-Tennant and RAC databses
+## Task 2: Manage Primary-Standby, Sharded DBs, Multi-Tennant and RAC databses

 Oracle Key Vault can manage databases of various deployments by deploying database clients called **endpoints** on the database host.
 The system administrator is tasked with creating, and overseeing endpoints on the Key Vault server.